baohuy251210/LambertJavaProjects/README.md

 ---------------
 ### Simple Equation Solver with 2 numbers only.
 UPD(11/29/17).

-This is Applet program.
-Create a new Project, create a new .java file in your project (not the main java file), paste the code in and
-Run that file using Shift-F6.
+This is an Applet program.
+Create a new Project, create a new .java file in your project (not the main java file), paste the code in and run that file using Shift-F6.
+(Run file individually)

 Explanations in comments.